ROI of Employee Recognition: Benefits, Data, and Business Impact

 Workhuman iQ data modeling indicates that recognition funding at 1% of payroll is the budgetary sweet spot for positively impacting these metrics.

-Customers who find this sweet spot have the data to show how sweet it really is.
+Customers in this range have the data to show how sweet it really is.

 Cisco has seen a 3x reduction in turnover with frequent recognition, funded at 1% of payroll.
 Even more impressive, the technology leader has experienced a 4.5x lower flight risk for employees tenured at one to three years who have robust recognition experiences.